B.C. Archaeology

 Day 3: Topkapi Palace - Grand Bazaar

 The day is set aside to explore the remarkable Topkapi Palace, home to the medieval Sultans and the Ottoman royal court in Istanbul.
-The palace is justly famous for its marvellous harem rooms, lined with sumptuous Iznik tiles, and the treasures of the Ottoman Sultans.
+The palace is justly famous for its marvelous harem rooms, lined with sumptuous Iznik tiles, and the treasures of the Ottoman Sultans.
 We explore this vast complex of courts, gardens, and state rooms.
-Lunch is à la carte at a restaurant overlooking the Bosphorus Straits.
-In the afternoon we visit the Grand Bazaar and explore its incredible maze of shops - there are countless shopping opportunities!
+Lunch is � la carte at a restaurant overlooking the Bosphorus Straits.
+In the afternoon we visit the Grand Bazaar and explore its incredible maze of shops � there are countless shopping opportunities!
+Overnight Istanbul.

-In the morning we visit the Ankara Museum of Anatolian Civilizations, home to an impressive collection of artefacts representative of Turkish history from the Paleolithic Era down to the Roman period.
+In the morning we visit the newly revamped Ankara Museum of Anatolian Civilizations, home to an impressive collection of artefacts representative of Turkish history from the Paleolithic Era down to the Roman period.
 Of particular interest are the neo-Hittite reliefs from Carcamesh and the Assyrian letters from Kanesh.
-We have lunch in the medieval fort of Ankara which provides a panoramic view over the city.
-In the afternoon we drive north east of Ankara to our hotel near Bogazkale.
+After a break we see the mausoleum of Mustafa Kamal Ataturk, founder of the modern nation of Turkey.
+Overnight Ankara.

 Day 6: Hattusas